"Modern simplicity is the art of stripping away the excess to reveal a design that never ages."

 Designer Bio

-Trina Tanner | Interior Designer
+Trina Tanner | Kitchen & Bath Designer

 With a keen eye for "stealth luxury" and a passion for minimalist architecture, Trina Tanner specializes in creating spaces that feel both cutting-edge and deeply personal.
 Her design philosophy is rooted in the belief that a home should be a curated reflection of its inhabitant—refined, balanced, and free of unnecessary noise.